ibbydiggy250/Prophet_Analytics/README.md

 In order to access the website please click on this link: https://prophetanalytics.streamlit.app/

-The ipynb file is based in the jupyter notebook.
-Both the .py and .ipynb file are here for reference.
+The proph.ipynb file is based in the jupyter notebook.
+Both the proph.py and proph.ipynb file are included in the repository for reference.